DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 Firstly, we need to find the fundamental frequency and the 2nd resonance frequency.
 To find the fundamental frequency, we did a rough calculation and determined the value of the fundamental frequency to be near about 343 Hz.
 $${f = \frac{v}{2L} = \frac{343}{2 \times 50.2} \approx 343 Hz}$$

-By adjusting the knob for the frequency in the function generator near 343 Hz while keeping the microphone at the half way point of the tube (25cm(, we determined that the fundamental frequency is 307 Hz.
+By adjusting the knob for the frequency in the function generator near 343 Hz while keeping the microphone at the half way point of the tube (25 cm), we checked for the highest amplitude.
+The maximum amplitude of the wave means that the pressure is maximum at the middle of the wave